 ADHD Marriage Problems

 Content provided in association with Betterhelp online therapy.This post may contain affiliate links, meaning I may receive a small commission if you make a purchase through any links that you click.
+I only recommend tools I truly believe in.
 This post may also contain sponsored links.
 Proceeds are used to help grow the Adulting With ADHD universe - thank you for your support!

 I’m one of the lucky ones when it comes to ADHD marriage problems.
 Being diagnosed with ADHD before I got married enabled me to figure myself out before bringing along another one for the ride.
 I was diagnosed while we were seriously dating, but not yet talking about marriage.
 There were definitely some ADHD-related issues that could have prevented us from walking down the aisle.

 Well, we’ve made it down the aisle and baby makes three.
 But that doesn’t mean my ADHD doesn’t cause issues in the marriage.
 It just means we’ve gotten better at navigating them.

 Related: Parenting With ADHD | ADHD and Relationships

 Here are the top tactics in my toolbox.
 In addition to this, awareness is key.
 As getting diagnosed and treated by a professional.
 Also: every ADHD’er and every marriage is different – this is just what’s working for me.
 As always, your mileage may vary.